 Several users have been reaching us with questions after their 3rd party Antivirus detected a suspicious file named FileRepMalware.
-There are two 3rd party antivirus suites that are known to detect this potential security threat – AVG and Avast.
-The issue doesn’t seem to be specific to a certain Windows version since it’s confirmed to occur on Windows 7, Windows 8.1 and Windows 10.
+Two third-party antivirus suites are known to detect this potential security threat – AVG and Avast.
+The issue doesn’t seem to be specific to a certain Windows version since it’s confirmed to occur on Windows 7, Windows 8.1, and Windows 10.

 What is FileRepMalware?